Measuring the Sun and Moon

 If you’re good with purely mental pictures, you can segment the sky into equal points ranging out from the center.
 Depending on the time of year, you’ll need to split the sky into 14 (between March and September), 12 (as you close in on the end of March or September) or 10 (between September and March) equal points, corresponding roughly to the number of daylight hours.

-Separating the day out into hourly points helps you to measure the daylight hours.
+Separating the 24 hour long day out into hourly points helps you to measure the daylight hours.

 Using the Moon

 Obviously using the sun only works for daylight hours, and setting hourly guard shifts at night demands a timekeeper for the twilight as well.
-The moon is different from the sun in a number of major ways, the first and most obvious being its phases.
+The moon is different from the sun in a number of major ways, the first and most obvious being its phases, but it could also help in telling the time.
 During a new moon (when the moon cannot be seen at all), it is absolutely useless for timekeeping, which makes it less desirable.
-During the full moon phase, time can be calculated just as you do with the sun, since you don’t have to compensate for the way light travels across a smaller chunk of the moon like you would normally.
+During the full moon phase, approximate time can be calculated just as you do with the sun, since you don’t have to compensate for the way light travels across a smaller chunk of the moon like you would normally.
 Furthermore, it can be much more difficult to determine the moon’s hourly positioning when under heavy cloud cover, as the radiance of the moon is more easily obscured and hidden.
 Finally, the moon cannot always be used to measure the entire night, since it can set at different times according to its phases.

 However, timekeeping via the moon is still a valuable skill, and one that requires different methodology unless you have the fortune to use the full moon in your calculations.